 Luckily that glimmer grew as I learned more about what was happening in my own body–the mechanisms, resilience, strength, and even weakness.

 I’m not sure when the “AHAH” moment was, or if it was even a moment really.
-But I decided to stop hating my body start working in partnership with it.
+But I decided to stop hating my body because I finally understood that it was doing the best it could given the unfortunate circumstances.

 People constantly ask me how I do it, or applaud my ‘willpower’ but the thing is, the willpower is gone.
 Because I don’t need it anymore.
 Because my choices are now out of love and appreciation I have for my body, not out of disgust or shame.
 Because I want to be strong, and feel good, and be pain-free (as much as possible).